YordanGeorgiev/qto/doc/md/userstories_doc.md

 As an UI user of the qto application
 In order to be able update the application data via the UI by using a more familiar form-like interface I want to to be able to edit the data for any item by clicking on an edit button, and filling the fields of a form

+##### 2.5.3.3.
+Items editing via dropbox
+As an UI user of the qto application
+In order to be able to update foreign key tables data via the UI I want to to be able to edit the data for any item by :
+ - clicking on an a dropbox and either choosing or searching and choosing the human readable value

+##### 2.5.3.4.
+Items editing via calendar control
+As an UI user of the qto application
+In order to be able to update date-time data in the listing page via the UI I want to to be able to edit the data for any item by :
+ - clicking on an a calendar control and choosing the date and the time from it